hoanhua14/mrq/journals/nicole_kash.md

 * Protected endpoints for exercise.

-I completeted the protected endpoints to POST,
+I completed the protected endpoints to POST,
 DELETE, as well as GET all exercise for a specific user.
 Users can only view and manipulate their own data and users must be logged in.

-In order the achieve the above, I had to add an extra parameter, user_id to the querie.
+In order to achieve the above, I had to add an extra parameter, user_id to the query.
 I realized I could grab the logged in user's id using account_data, which is used to protect endpoints in the router.
-I pulled out the id in the router function and sent it through as a parameter in the querie function in order to get the functionality I need.
+I pulled out the id in the router function and sent it through as a parameter in the query function in order to get the functionality I need.
 Now, users must be logged in and only have access to their own data.